-During the first mobility of the project, staff and pupils from Shoscombe and St Julian’s recently travelled to Bordeaux, to meet all our partners.
+During the first mobility of the project, staff and pupils from Shoscombe and St Julian’s travelled to Bordeaux, to meet all our partners.

 Together we explored the bridges over the river Garonne which flows through Bordeaux.
 We spent time with each other in the French school and with host families, establishing friendships that ‘bridge’ our countries.